 Dropbox also provides other developers with interfaces.
 As a result, this service can also be used in conjunction with other software.

-Dropbox Paper is still relatively new.
-It is a document editing service which allows multiple users to collaborate on a single document.
-Dropbox aims to go even further with Paper and presents it as a digital workplace.
-Using Paper, employees can exchange information, share media files and prepare meetings.
+Dropbox Paper has been part of the Dropbox lineup since 2017 and offers an online document editing service that allows multiple users to collaborate on a single document.
+With Paper, Dropbox aims to go even further, marketing itself as a digital workplace.
+Using Paper, employees can exchange information, share media files and prepare for meetings.

 Those who wish to use the free version of Dropbox will start out with 2 GB of storage space.
-By recommending the service to a friend, you can receive another 500 MB for each new user registered, up to 16 GB.
-You can get even more storage space through one of the various subscriptions.
-While users (currently) receive 1 TB of storage space for around £10, they can receive twice that amount for around £20.
-You will also have access to many additional features such as a full text search function and a file version history going back 120 days.
+By recommending the service to friends, you can receive an additional 500 MB for each new user that you get to register.
+You can get up to a total of 16 GB through recommendations and it’s also possible to get even more storage space through one of the various packages.
+While users (currently) receive 2 TB of storage space for £7.99, they can receive 3 TB for approx. £16.58.
+You’ll also get access to many additional features such as full-text search and a file version history that goes back 180 days.

 Note

-Dropbox also offers a special subscription for companies.
-In this version, you pay per user and can use as much storage space as you need depending on which rate you selected.
+Dropbox also offers a special package for companies.
+In this version, you pay per user and can use as much storage space as you need depending on which rate you select.

-Dropbox’s servers are located in the US.
-Since Dropbox is also an American company, user data may be requested by US government officials under the Patriot Act.
-However, Dropbox publishes a transparency report in which every request from the government is documented.
+Dropbox’s servers are located in the United States.
+Since Dropbox is an American company, user data may be requested by U.S. government officials under the Patriot Act.
+However, twice a year, Dropbox publishes a transparency report that documents every request from the government.
 Both idle files and files in transmission are encrypted.
 The company uses 256-bit encryption for idle files and 128-bit encryption for files in transmission.
-With Dropbox, files are transmitted via an SSL channel.
+With Dropbox, files are transmitted through an SSL channel.

 Special Dropbox features: